 DAPS handover for FR2 to FR2 case is not supported in this release of the specification.

 The handover of the IAB-MT in SA mode follows the same procedure as described for the UE.
-After the backhaul has been established, the handover of the IAB-MT is part of the intra-CU topology adaptation procedure defined in TS 38.401 [4].
+After the backhaul has been established, the handover of the IAB-MT is part of the intra-CU or inter-CU topology adaptation procedures defined in TS 38.401 [4].
 Modifications to the configuration of BAP sublayer and higher protocol layers above the BAP sublayer are described in TS 38.401 [4].

+The handover of the mobile IAB-MT follows the same procedure as described for the UE.
+After the backhaul has been established, the handover of the mobile IAB-MT is part of the mobile IAB-MT migration procedure defined in TS 38.401 [4].

 Beam Level Mobility does not require explicit RRC signalling to be triggered.
 Beam level mobility can be within a cell, or between cells, the latter is referred to as inter-cell beam management (ICBM).
 For ICBM, a UE can receive or transmit UE dedicated channels/signals via a TRP associated with a PCI different from the PCI of a serving cell, while non-UE-dedicated channels/signals can only be received via a TRP associated with a PCI of the serving cell.
 The gNB provides via RRC signalling the UE with measurement configuration containing configurations of SSB/CSI resources and resource sets, reports and trigger states for triggering channel and interference measurements and reports.
 In case of ICBM, a measurement configuration includes SSB resources associated with PCIs different from the PCI of a serving cell.
 Beam Level Mobility is then dealt with at lower layers by means of physical layer and MAC layer control signalling, and RRC is not required to know which beam is being used at a given point in time.

 SSB-based Beam Level Mobility is based on the SSB associated to the initial DL BWP and can only be configured for the initial DL BWPs and for DL BWPs containing the SSB associated to the initial DL BWP.
 For other DL BWPs, Beam Level Mobility can only be performed based on CSI-RS.